Budgeting Approaches: Bottom-Up vs. Top-Down

 = 3,000 × 60% = 1,800

-Finally, you multiply the result by the average daily rate charged per room ($100) to obtain the expected revenue for next year:
+Finally, multiply the result by the average daily rate charged per room ($100) to obtain the expected revenue for next year:

 Expected number of rooms to be sold × Average price per room = Expected revenue